second-state/SOLL/README.md

-# WHAT IS SOLL
+# Introduction
-**SOLL** is a new compiler for generate [EWASM](https://github.com/ewasm) from solidity.
+**SOLL** is a new compiler for generating [ewasm](https://github.com/ewasm)(Ethereum flavored WebAssembly) files from Solidity.

+To support developers as many as possible, we design projects to not only support more smart contract programming languages, such as Rust and C++, but also support various VMs, such as ewasm VM and evm.
+To achieve this goal, in the very first step, we develop SOLL, a compiler for Solidity-based smart contract running on ewasm VM.

-Currently we apply two phases generate flow.
-Generate .ll (LLVM IR file) first, then generate .wasm (WASM file).
+In SOLL, we design two phases of code generation flow.
+Generate *.ll (LLVM IR file) first, then generate *.wasm (EWASM file).

-In this document we will show you how to achieve that goal.
+In the Getting Started in following sections, we will show you several steps to use SOLL to generate ewasm file.

-1. Build soll.
+1. Build SOLL.
-2. Generate ewasm from our demo test case.
+2. Generate an ewasm file from our demo test case.
-3. Execute wasm file.
+3. Execute the ewasm file.

-# GETTING STARTED
+# Getting Started

 To get started with our demo, you will need three components at first.